 Overview of The Course

-Considered Scotland’s premier racecourse, Ayr Racecourse hosts both flat and National Hunt racing throughout the year, and hosts the crown jewels of Scottish National Hunt racing: The Scottish National!
+Considered Scotland’s premier racecourse, Ayr Racecourse hosts both flat, and National Hunt racing throughout the year, and hosts the crown jewels of Scottish National Hunt racing: The Scottish National!

-To say that Ayr Racecourse is well favoured would be to understate its popularity: the Racegoers Club have rated it the ‘Best Racecourse in Scotland and the North East’ some NINETEEN times – nine of those in a row!
+To say that Ayr Racecourse is well favoured would be to understate its popularity: the Racegoers Club has rated it the ‘Best Racecourse in Scotland and the North East’ some NINETEEN times – nine of those in a row!
 Designated a five-star attraction by VisitScotland, Ayr Racecourse is truly the star in Scotland’s racing scene.

 Ayr Racecourse’s track is an oval-shaped flat left-handed course measuring just over one and a half miles, with a long run-in dependent on the race length.
 It’s run either as a flat course, a hurdles course, or a steeplechase.
-Less than 2km from the west coast of Scotland, the course benefits from sandy ground and a moderate climate that offers great conditions for racing all year round.
+Less than 2km from the west coast of Scotland, the course benefits from the sandy ground and a moderate climate that offers great conditions for racing all year round.
 The jumps course, in particular, is known to be a tough one – it runs downhill to the home turn with an uphill finish, so can be tricky for even the most skilful of jockeys and horses.